brn-cntrl/pilot_server/README.md

 * Audonnx (SER model to TBD)
 * Boto3

+**Please note** that all installation will soon be handled with PyInstaller.
+Currently, there are a number of files and folders missing from this repository, which are necessary for proper operation but which slow things down for git.
+I will upload these when they are needed or otherwise provide them through GDrive.

 **Installation**

-*Please note that all installation will soon be handled with PyInstaller.

 Install Flask: